tjdevries/tree-sitter-lua/README.md

 # tree-sitter-(n)lua

+TODO: Document how you can use `make build_parser` to automatically install this for lua.

 Tree sitter grammar for Lua built to be used inside of Neovim.

 Goal: Make a super great Lua grammar and tailor it to usage for Neovim.